Rust-GPU/SPIRV-Tools/porting-plan.md

 - Enforce SSA/phi correctness (dominance of defs, matching predecessor counts/types) and type checking for instructions beyond the current structural pass.
 - Detect unreachable basic blocks in functions and report them with typed diagnostics; added regression in Rust validator tests.
 - Enforce structured merge rules: merges must immediately precede their terminators, selection merges pair with conditional/switch terminators, loop merge/continue targets must exist and be distinct, and structured terminators require a selection merge.
+- [x] Reject loop headers that terminate with anything other than the structured terminator after `OpLoopMerge` (e.g., `OpReturn`), matching C++ structured CFG checks with a Rust regression.
 - [x] Enforce function call signatures (target must be a function definition; return/argument counts and types must match the callee) with Rust regressions.
 - [x] Reject values defined in one function that are referenced in another, with Rust regression coverage.
 - [x] Enforce function-scoped variables to use Function storage class with Rust regression coverage.